BuvinJT/distbuilder/docs/QuickStart.md

 ### Qt Installer Framework (optional / recommended)

-Additionally, the "Qt Installer Framework" is recommended.
+Additionally, the "Qt Installer Framework" is a conditional dependency.
 This component is not a hard requirement, but is *strongly recommended*, so that you may employ the installer creating features offered by distbuilder.